craftingcity/The-Known-World/Prenotes Mar 22 26.md

 ### What happened?

 They beat the Mechs, and took a Long Rest.
+They have C3 bags, they have Alergra's Staff of Power.

 We leave our heroes on the date of ...
 AF, as they ...